-Duration of the Waiver: North Star Academy requests that the waiver be for the duration of its contract with Douglas County School District.
-Therefore, the waiver is requested until July 2019.
+We formally request the waiver be in effect for the duration of our contract with Douglas County School District.
+Therefore, the waiver is requested through June 30, 2027.

-Financial Impact: North Star Academy anticipates that the requested waiver will have no financial impact.
+Financial Impact: The school anticipates that the requested waivers will have no financial impact on the Douglas County School District RE-1 or the Challenge to Excellence Charter School budget.

-How the Impact of the Waivers will be Evaluated: The impact of this waiver will be measured by student achievement and growth based on North Star Academy's curriculum and ongoing and end-of-year assessments.
+How the Impact of the Waivers Will be Evaluated: The impact of this waiver will be measured by the same performance criteria and assessments that apply to the school, as set forth in the Charter Agreement.